aidannee/fullstack-messenger-backend-sim/README.md

 - **PUT /messages/:id:** Update a message by ID.
 - **DELETE /messages/:id:** Delete a message by ID.

-## Environment Variables

-Make sure to set the following environment variables in a `.env` file:

 - `DB_URI`: PostgreSQL database URI